charleshardt/codingFieldNotes/README.md

 2. document my learning path

 ## Where I Came From
 In 2020, when I was at the height of my powers as a concert violinist, the world shut down and they tried to lock us in our homes.
 I pivoted into the world of web development and worked through [The Angela Yu Complete 2023 Web Development Bootcamp](https://www.udemy.com/course/the-complete-web-development-bootcamp/).
 In 2021, I couldn't go back to playing the violin because I refused to take the experimental Covid shots.
 So I shook the dust off my sandals and pivoted into the maritime industry, where I worked as a commercial captain for a number of years.
-Now that I have stabilized in this field, it is time to return to my original design and steer a true course towards a career in front end web development.
+Now that I have stabilized in that field, I am returning to my original plan and steering a course towards frontend web development.

 ## My Path
 ### Coursework